 Optional lunch on the train (50RMB extra).

-9:00 am arrival in Beijing and end of Group 2
+Arrival in Beijing and end of Group 2 at 9 AM

-1:15 am arrival at Ulan Bator, the capital city of Mongolia, for a quick 45-minute stop with breath-taking views all the way there.
+14.35 arrival in Ulan Bator, the capital city of Mongolia, for a quick 45 minute stop with breathtaking views all the way there.
 This stop is a good chance to buy a few bits for the rest of the journey, with money changers and cheap shops aplenty.

 Entry to Russia.

-Enjoy the views past the world’s largest freshwater lake – Lake Baikal – on your way to a 10:31 am stop in Irkutsk.
+Enjoy the breathtaking views past the world’s biggest lake: Lake Baikal, on your way to a 9.37 stop in Irkutsk

-An afternoon stop in Novosibirsk and evening stop in Omsk.
+Afternoon stop in Novosibirsk and evening stop in Omsk

-Stops in Tyumen, Swerdrowsk and Perm where we can get out, take pictures, and stretch our legs.
+Stops in Tiumin, Swerdrowsk and Perm where we can get out, take pictures, and stretch our legs.

-Transfer to the hostel for a much needed freshen up and a rest!
+Transfer to hostel for a much needed freshen up and a rest!

-Pop into the Kremlin to say hi (we’re not kidding), and maybe pay a sneaky visit to the grave of a certain Josef Stalin
+We pay a visit to the Kremlin and maybe take a sneaky look in to the grave of a certain Josef Stalin too

 • Transport to and from the tour

-• Visas if required (YPT can provide visa assistance)
+• Visas if required (YPT can provide visa support)

 • Personal spending